Schroder Real Estate Investment Trust - SREI

 Number of properties

-The MSCI UK Balanced Portfolios Quarterly Property Index as at September 2023
+This compares to 6.2% for the MSCI UK Balanced Portfolios Quarterly Property Index

 Key information